The setup wizard

-Some issues/problems may be ignored using a check-box labeled "Ignore this test".
+Some issues/problems may be ignored using a checkbox labelled "Ignore this test".
 However, it is recommended to fix all issues rather than ignoring them.

 eZ Publish uses E-mail to send out miscellaneous notices.
 This step is used to configure how eZ Publish delivers outgoing E-mail.
 There are two options:

 - Direct delivery through sendmail (must be available on the server)

 - Indirect delivery using an SMTP (Simple Mail Transfer Protocol) relay server

 On Linux/UNIX: try to use sendmail; use SMTP if sendmail is unavailable.
 On Windows: use the SMTP setting.